 A2.
 Variables with logarithmic differences and seasonal adjustment

 In Table A.2 I list all the variables that are part of the three information sets.
 I also show the results of the unit root tests.
-Finally, I indicate which variables already have seasonal adjustment from INEGI (marked with a check, ).
-The variables that do not have and official seasonal adjustment (marked with a cross, X) were seasonally adjusted with the X12 ARIMA program.
+Finally, I indicate which variables have already been seasonally adjustment by INEGI (marked with a check, ).
+The previously unadjusted variables (marked with a cross, X) were seasonally adjusted with the X12 ARIMA program.

-I performed a correlation analysis between the quarterly GDP growth and the growth rate of each quarterly variables for the period 1993-2016.
-Finally I accomplished unit root tests for all the variables, from which I conclude that four of the 27 variables are stationary, so I did not transform them with logarithmic differences.
+I performed a correlation analysis between the quarterly GDP growth and the growth rate of each quarterly variable for the period 1993-2016.
+Then I applied unit root tests for all the variables, and found that four of the 27 variables were stationary, so I did not transform them with logarithmic differences.

-It is important to mention that I made the unit root tests on seasonally adjusted series, even knowing that these tests could be biased.
-In fact, according to Maddala and Kim (1998, pp. 364-365), in finite samples, the ADF and Phillips-Perron unit-root test statistics may be biased against rejecting the null hypothesis when the data are seasonally adjusted.
-If this were the case for the tests previously done, there would be some over-differentiated variables, which does not represent a problem according to Sánchez and Peña (2001), who argue that it is better over-differentiate to under-differentiate when using autoregressive models to generate forecasts.
+It is important to mention that I applied the unit root tests to seasonally adjusted series, even knowing that these tests could be biased.
+In fact, according to Maddala and Kim (1998), in finite samples, the ADF and Phillips-Perron unit-root test statistics may be biased against rejecting the null hypothesis when the data are seasonally adjusted.
+If this were the case for the tests previously done, there would be some over-differentiated variables, which does not present a problem according to Sánchez and Peña (2001), who argue that it is better over-differentiate than to under-differentiate when using autoregressive models to generate forecasts.